Saint Nicholas Church, Bydgoszcz: First brick church

-Current chuch
+Current church

 After Poland regained independence in 1920, Fordon saw many population changes, leading to a Catholic faith uniformity among the inhabitants.
-On the one hand, dwindling Evangelical and Jewish communities still possessed large religious buildings (Protestant church of Saint John the Apostle and Fordon synagogue), on the other hand, local Catholics were dissatisfied with the inadequate 17^{th} century religious building, too small for their needs.
+On the one hand, dwindling Evangelical and Jewish communities still possessed large religious buildings (Protestant church of Saint John the Apostle and Fordon synagogue), on the other hand, local Catholics were dissatisfied with the inadequate 17th-century religious building, too small for their needs.